plone/documentation/docs/contributing/core/index.md

 Members of the `plone/contributors` team do not have write access, and instead must follow the process to set up their remote upstream and origin branches as described in {ref}`set-up-your-environment-label`.
 ```

-Always begin by checking out the git branch on which you want to work.
+Always begin by checking out the Git branch on which you want to work.
 This is the base branch to which you will create a pull request.

 If you just cloned `https://github.com/plone/buildout.coredev`, then the `6.1` branch is checked out and current, and you can skip the rest of this section and continue on the next, {ref}`contributing-core-edit-packages-label`.